 Mr. V.S.
 Raju, President, FAPCCI, Mr. B.K.
 Karna, Deputy Director, Indian Institute of Packaging, Mr. V. Anil Reddy, President, AP Plastic Manufacturers Association, Mr. Rajiv A Mehta, Vice President, AGI Plast, Mr. Chakravarthy, Chairman, IIP, Hyderabad, Mr. N.C.
 Saha, Chairman, IIP Alumni, Dr. Ashok Kumar Kedia, Chairman, Youth & Women’s committee, FAPCCI are the other speakers at the occasion.

-Mr. Kasu Venkat Krishna Reddy said that the Packaging industry plays a very important role.
+Mr. Kasu Venkat Krishna Reddy said that the Packaging industry plays a very important role in Industrial & Economical development.
 In the era of retail world, packaging is not only protects the product but also it plays a vital role in terms on attraction, communication and brand promotion.
 The role of packaging in the modern marketing scenario is well established as it plays a great role for the value addition, cost reduction and also to enhance the shelf life of any commodity goods.
 We use lots of packaging materials since morning to evening.
 The disposal of these packaging materials is also to be looked upon to save our environment.
 We have learnt the concept of packaging from our “Mother Nature”, so we have our primary responsibility to save our Nature also.
 We must follow the 4R's hierarchy in designing a packaging i.e. Reduce, Reuse, Recycle and Recover.

 Every day is dedicated for some profession, it gives me pleasure to note that Packaging professionals have got one day to dedicate i.e., March 24.
 This day as world packaging day has been initiated by Packaging Professionals of India that from Hyderabad, Packaging professionals of 20 countries are observing this day as World Packaging Day.
 PACK WALK of the occasion of World Packaging day I wish all Packaging professionals for Great Career ahead.